mrbuilder1961/ChatPatches/README.md

 ## License

-This template is available under the GNU GPLv3 license.
+This mod is available under the GNU GPLv3 license.
 TL;DR: You can do whatever, as long as it's free, open-source, and credits me and the other authors.